outdreamer/build-a-cure-1/docs/objects/problem.md

     - stable state
       - whether the problem can solve itself if another problem is solved or if its left alone

-    - problem network position
-    - host spaces/systems
-    - positions in host systems
-    - limits
-    - adjacent objects/conversion potential (what can it be transformed into using available functions)
-    - how it interacts with other objects (that arent immediately classifiable as resources or targets)

     - minimum information